by Mike Jones

 To help you avoid this fate, below we will explain just a few of the common reasons for PC overheating.
 We will then point out several strategies for monitoring your GPU and CPU temperatures to keep your machine and gaming setup in optimal working condition.

 There can be many reasons that would explain while certain components in your PC are overheating, but the most common reason is dust buildup.
 Computers use constant airflow to keep the system from overheating.
 With time, this air flow can lead to an accumulation of dust in your system.
-This happens in laptops more than desktops, but it is still common enough in desktops to take notice.
+This happens in laptops more than desktops even though with the top-notch CPU coolers; but it is still common enough in desktops to take notice.
 To clean this dust, try spraying compressed air into the back and sides of your computer, where the fans are running.
-You should also check that the fans in your computer are working properly, and that you are not working or gaming in a position that is blocking the computer’s ability to receive the needed air flow to cool the machine.
+You should also check that the fans in your computer are working properly, and that you are not working or gaming in a position that is blocking the computer's ability to receive the needed air flow to cool the machine.

 There are many programs and pieces of software that you can use to monitor the temperatures of your central processing unit and the graphics processing unit.
 However, one way to do this without a special program of any kind is through your personal computer's BIOS system, or (Basic Input/Output System).